gknowles/dimapp/tools/tnet/README.md

 <!--
-Copyright Glen Knowles 2017.
+Copyright Glen Knowles 2017 - 2019.
 Distributed under the Boost Software License, Version 1.0.
 -->

 # tnet
 Raw TCP/IP console connection

-Connects to arbitrary remote endpoint and echoes the data stream to the console.
+Connects to arbitrary remote socket address and echoes the data stream to the console.
 A specific local address to connect from can be specified.